Visyond/website-hugo/site/content/solutions/data-gathering.md

     title: 'Import Your Spreadsheet'
     titlePrefix: '1'
   - descr: >-
-      Get ready-to-present Monte Carlo Simulations and Risk Analysis reports with a few clicks.
+      Get ready-to-present What-if analysis reports with a few clicks.
 It’s that simple.</br></br>
       Deliver reliable insights and reduce the risk of errors.
     benefitsList:
       - text: >-